rsonger/software-engineering-lab/_posts/2023-04-26-animations.md

 toc_sticky: false
 ---

-*[Working with Uniform Data](#working-with-uniform-data) introduces uniform variables that can be accessed by both the vertex shader and the fragment shader, then uses them to animate a triangle moving across the screen.*
+*In this lesson, we introduce uniform data for creating animations and keyboard events for greater interaction with the application.*

-*[Adding Interactivity](#adding-interactivity) extends the `Input` class to handle various keyboard events and then uses the new features to give the user control of a triangle's movements.*
+In the section [Working with Uniform Data](#working-with-uniform-data), we introduce uniform variables that can be accessed by both the vertex shader and the fragment shader, then use them to animate a triangle moving across the screen.
+Then in the section [Adding Interactivity](#adding-interactivity), we extend the `Input` class to handle various keyboard events and give the user control of the triangle's movements.

 With vertex array objects, we can associate position and color data to GPU program variables.
 However, the structure of VAOs means that we cannot share the same data between vertices.
 Instead, we need to repeat data when we want different vertices to be the same color, for example.
 This is not ideal.
 Repeating data multiple times in our source code lowers the **maintainability** and **extensibility** of our software.
 To change the color of a solid-color hexagon, we would need to change the data for six different vertices.

 There must be an easier way!
 Actually, there is.
-In situations like this we can use global variables called *uniform variables* that store values in a way that makes them uniformly accessible.
-That means both shaders use them for every vertex in the array.
+In situations like this we can use a special kind of global variable called a *uniform variable* because it stores values in a uniformly accessible way.
+That means both shaders can use them for every vertex in the array.

 # Working with Uniform Data

 Uniform variables are useful when we want to send data directly from our application to variables in the GPU program.
 They do not store data in vertex buffers, and we do not need VAOs to manage their associations.
-Instead, we just get a reference to the uniform variable inside the GPU program with [`glGetUniformLocation`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glGetUniformLocation.xhtml){:target="_blank"} and then assign a value to it with one of the many [`glUniform`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glUniform.xhtml){:target="_blank"} functions.
-The `glUniform` function we use will depend on the data type with the number in the function name being the number of values and the letter (either `f` or `i`) being `float` or `int`.
-For example, sending a single integer (or Boolean value) would require `glUniform1i` but sending a `vec3` would require `glUniform3f`.
+Instead, we just use [`glGetUniformLocation`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glGetUniformLocation.xhtml){:target="_blank"} to get a reference to the uniform variable inside the GPU program and then assign a value to it with one of the many [`glUniform`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glUniform.xhtml){:target="_blank"} functions.
+The `glUniform` function we use will depend on the data type and number of values as indicated in the function name.
+For example, sending a single integer (or Boolean value) would use `glUniform1i` (here `i` means `int`) but sending a `vec3` would require `glUniform3f` (and `f` means `float`).
 Then the shader programs will reference that data for every draw.

 ## The Uniform Class

 Similar to how we made the `Attribute` class for attribute variables in the previous post, now we will create a class that handles uniform variables called the `Uniform` class.
 The responsibilities of this class are to:
 - store the data and data type of the uniform variable in the GPU program;
-- get and store a reference to the uniform variable that will load the data;
+- get and store a reference to the uniform variable in the GPU program that will load the data;
 - and load the data into the uniform variable as needed.

 :heavy_check_mark: ***Try it!***